Fiona Graham: Early life

 Graham was born in Melbourne, Australia, and first travelled to Japan aged 15 for a student exchange programme, where she attended high school and lived with her host family.
+She had two siblings.

 Academic career

 Graham's first degrees, in psychology and teaching, were taken at Keio University.
 She completed an M.Phil. in 1992 and a D.Phil.
 2001 in social anthropology at the University of Oxford, focusing on Japanese corporate culture.
 She has been a lecturer on geisha studies at Keio and Waseda Universities.

 Graham has published three volumes of anthropology.

 Inside the Japanese Company (2003) and A Japanese Company in Crisis (2005) are about the large insurance company (given the fictional name "C-Life") that Graham joined upon graduation, and which she later observed, first as a researcher and later as a documentary film maker.
 The book's main subject is "the uneven erosion of the commitment of [the company's] salary men to an overarching corporate ideology", with Graham concentrating on the cohort who entered the company when she did.
 The reviewer of both books for the British Journal of Industrial Relations viewed her portrayal favourably, but thought that it "[did] not adequately address wider issues of structure and power relations".

 The reviewer for the journal Organization of Inside the Japanese Company was troubled by the uninformativeness about Graham's interviewees and by serious problems with the book's quantitative survey.
 Nevertheless, he found the book insightful and rewarding.

 "C-Life" eventually went under in October 2000, and A Japanese Company in Crisis concentrated on the ways in which individual employees thought and acted in expectation of the hard times ahead.
 The reviewer again found flaws with the book, but on balance gave it a highly favourable review.
 The review of the book in Social Science Japan Journal had similar high praise for it.

 In Playing at Politics: An Ethnography of the Oxford Union (2005), Graham built on a 2001 documentary (The Oxford Union: Campus of Tradition) that she had made for Japanese television about candidacy for president of the Oxford Union:

 The reviewer for the Journal of the Royal Anthropological Institute found the book a "witty examination of British political processes" and "[recommended it] to all would-be politicians and their tutors".